NVIDIA/spark-rapids/CONTRIBUTING.md

 [Bloop](https://scalacenter.github.io/bloop/) is a build server and a set of tools around Build Server Protocol (BSP) for Scala providing an integration path with IDEs that support it.
 In fact, you can generate a Bloop project from Maven just for the Maven modules and profiles you are interested in.
-For example, in order to generate the Bloop projects for the Spark 3.2.0 dependency just for the production code run:
+For example, to generate the Bloop projects for the Spark 3.2.0 dependency just for the production code run:

 ```shell script